Introduction & Vibe

 The Climate Challenge: Heat and Pollution

 Bangkok's heat is not your average summer day.
 It is a year-round, suffocating force.
-The moment you step outside, the high humidity, often 70-90%, feels like being wrapped in a hot, wet blanket.
+Right when you step outside, the high humidity, often 70-90%, will be unmistakable.
 Expect to feel sticky within minutes of showering and plan on changing your shirt multiple times a day.
-This isn't just discomfort; it's a serious health risk, with heat-related hospital visits spiking in the hot season.
+Because of its geographic location, there isn't really a fantastic time to vist if you don't want heat.
+The coolest month is December/January, but it's still around 81-85 degrees Fahrenheit (27-29 degrees Celsius).

 The Urban Reality: Grime, Chaos, and Crossing the Street